-- 11. Guidelines for the roles and responsibilities of mental health professionals, community intervention professionals, school counselors, school resource officers, and police officers on school campuses.
+- 15. Independent security assessment of the school's network infrastructure and selected web applications to identify vulnerabilities and provide recommendations to improve cybersecurity - 16.
+Guidelines for the roles and responsibilities of mental health professionals, athletic coaches, community intervention professionals, school counselors, school resource officers, and police officers on school campuses.
 Guidelines may include, but are not limited to, the following: - a.
-Strategies to create and maintain a positive school climate, promote school safety, and increase student achievement - b.
-Strategies to prioritize mental health and intervention services, restorative and transformative justice programs, and positive behavior interventions and support - c.
-Protocols to address the mental health care of students who have witnessed a violent act at any time, including, but not limited to, while on school grounds, while coming or going from school, during a lunch period whether on or off campus, or during or while going to or coming from a school-sponsored activity - 12.
+Strategies to create and maintain a positive school climate, promote school safety, and increase student achievement¶ a. b.

+Strategies to prioritize mental health and intervention services, restorative and transformative justice programs, and positive behavior interventions and support b. c.

+Protocols to address the mental health care of students who have witnessed a violent act at any time, including, but not limited to, while on school grounds, while coming or going from school, during a lunch period whether on or off campus or during or while going to or coming from a school-sponsored activity¶

 Strategies for suicide prevention and intervention

-(cf. 5141.52 - Suicide Prevention)
+¶ (cf. 5141.52 - Suicide Prevention)¶ ¶